seqwellBioinfo/lima_demux_bbduk/README.md

-# pacbio lima bbduk demux
+# nextflow pipeline for pacbio lima bbduk demux

 This is the work flow in nextflow pipeline using lima and bbduk to do demux on pacbio data for seqWell longplex kit.
 The output from this pipeline has lima output, bbduk output, and also a bbduk summary.